Castilian Spain

 Administrative Divisions

-Castilian Spain is composed of seven autonomous communities in the Iberic Peninsula, Europe, and one autonomous city, Ceuta, in Northern Africa.
+Castilian Spain is composed of seven autonomous communities on the Iberian Peninsula in Europe and one autonomous city, Ceuta, in northern Africa.

-Castilian Spain has no central government, but the government of the Kingdom.
-There is however a council, the Spanish Council, which is in charge of the representation of the Spanish people both into the Kingdom, the Castilian Commonwealth and international representation.
+Castilian Spain has no central government, other than the government of the Kingdom.
+There is however a council, the Spanish Council, which is in charge of the representation of the Spanish people in the Kingdom, the Castilian Commonwealth and in the international community.

-The autonomous communities and the autonomic city are:
+The autonomous communities and the autonomous city are:

 1. Comunidad Autonómica de Galicia